-3.3 Specific Consultation Features
+3.3.
+Specific Consultation Features

-Crown consultation takes place on a continuum, and this Regional Assessment represents an early planning process which may inform future Government decisions about offshore exploratory drilling projects in the Study Area.
+Crown consultation takes place on a continuum, and this Regional Assessment represents an early planning process, which may inform future Government decisions about offshore exploratory drilling projects in the Study Area.
+Table 1 summarizes the three phases of consultation in respect of the Regional Assessment, with specific features of each phase described below.